matsaleh13/fig/doc/coding-standards.md

 ## C++ Standard Version

-- All Fig code should target C++ 14.
+- All Fig code should target C++ 11 in order to reach the most users.
+TODO: validate.

 ## Documentation